UPPMAX/HPC-python/docs/packages.rst

 Packages
 ========

-Python packages broadens the use of python too almost infinity!
-Instead of writing codes yourself there may be others that has done the same.
+- Python packages broadens the use of python to almost infinity!

+- Instead of writing codes yourself there may be others that has done the same!

-Many scientific tools are distributed as python packages making it possible to run a script in the prompt and there defining files to be analysed and arguments defining exactly what to do.
+- Many scientific tools are distributed as python packages making it possible to run a script in the prompt and there defining files to be analysed and arguments defining exactly what to do.

-A nice introduction can be found here: https://aaltoscicomp.github.io/python-for-scicomp/dependencies/
+- A nice introduction to packagescan be found here: https://aaltoscicomp.github.io/python-for-scicomp/dependencies/

 Check current available packages